 - a.
 Identification of the types of fire hazards along with their location within the plant and its environs. - b.
 Identification of the types of fires that could occur within the plant and its environs. - c.
 Identification of the location of on-site fire fighting equipment and familiarization with the layout of the plant including ingress and egress routes to each area. - d.
-The proper use of on-site fire fighting equipment and the correct method of fighting various types of fires. - e.
+The proper use of on-site fire fighting equipment and the correct method of fighting various types of fires including at least the following: - fires involving radioactive materials - fires in energized electrical equipment - fires in cable and cable trays - fires involving hydrogen - fires involving flammable and combustible liquids or hazardous process chemicals - fires resulting from construction or modifications (welding) - fires involving record files - e.
 Review of each individual's responsibilities under the Fire Protection Program. - f.
 Proper use of communication, lighting, ventilation, and emergency breathing equipment. - g.
-Fire brigade leader direction and coordination of fire fighting activities. - h.
+Fire brigade leader direction and coordination of fire fighting activities.

+- h.
 Toxic and radiological characteristics of expected combustion products. - i.
 Proper methods of fighting fires inside buildings and confined spaces. - j.
-Review of fire fighting procedures and procedure changes. - k.
-Indoctrination of the plant fire fighting plans, identification of each individual's responsibilities, and review of changes in the fire fighting plans resulting from fire protection-related plant modifications. - I. Coordination between the fire brigade and off-site fire departments that have agreed to assist during a major fire on-site is provided to establish responsibilities and duties.
+Detailed review of fire fighting strategies, procedures and procedure changes. - k.
+Indoctrination of the plant fire fighting plans, identification of each individual's responsibilities, and review of changes in the fire fighting plans resulting from fire protection-related plant modifications.

+Coordination between the fire brigade and off-site fire departments that have agreed to assist during a major fire on-site is provided to establish responsibilities and duties.
 Educating the off-site organization in operational precautions when fighting fires on nuclear power plant sites, and awareness of special hazards and the need of radiological protection of personnel.